Spring training: Non-MLB professional training camps

-Some teams also does training after the regular season, in what is called Fall Camp or Fall Training, in Japanese.
+Some teams also do training after the regular season, in what is called Fall Camp or Fall Training, in Japanese.

+As a warm up to the World Baseball Classic, National Teams play exhibition games at Spring Training sites against MLB, NPB or CPBL spring training squads.

-The first Asian team training camp was held in 1934, by the now-Yomiuri Giants, in Chiba Prefecture in preparation of games against Major League Baseball teams in the following year.
-The first KBO Spring Training outside Korea was in 1989; before then, travel restrictions made impossible for those teams go outside Korea for a pre-season practice camp.
+The first Asian team training camp was done in 1934, by the later-Yomiuri Giants, the camp was done in Chiba Prefecture in preparation of games against Major League Baseball teams in the following year.
+The first KBO Spring Training outside Korea was in 1989.
+Before then, travel restrictions made it impossible for those teams go outside Korea for a pre-season practice camp.

 Spring training locations

 MLB Spring League locations

 Generally, MLB teams train in either Florida or Arizona based on their geographic location in North America, with eastern teams playing in Florida and western teams training in Arizona; the exceptions being the Cleveland Guardians, Cincinnati Reds, Milwaukee Brewers, and the two Chicago-based teams all training in Arizona; and the Houston Astros, Minnesota Twins and St. Louis Cardinals training in Florida.
 The last West Coast team to train in Florida was the Los Angeles Dodgers, who moved to Arizona in 2009.

 Spring training MLB teams can play colleges, minor league baseball clubs, intra-squad games (members of the same team play against each other), split-squad games (games when one team is scheduled for two games in one day, so the team splits into two squads and each squad plays in one of the games), and B Games (unofficial spring training games where statistics and standings are not counted).
 The players union will sometimes operate its own training facility if many free agents are unsigned by the start of spring training.